Working to Bring 21st Century Thermometry to the Digital World

 The calories burned during any activity vary from individual to individual and depend on the metabolic rate.
 A small rise in core temperature can substantially alter metabolic rate.
 Core body temperature provides personalized, real-time data for more effective weight loss.

 An estimated 5 to 10 million people in the United States work in industries where heat stress is a potential health and safety hazard, including firefighters and military personnel.
 Each year, more than 1,000 people die from heat stroke in the United States.
 Continuous core temperature monitoring can better detect heat exhaustion and provide early alerts to take action, well before heat exhaustion progresses to heat stroke.

-Recent studies suggest that poor sleep can affect metabolism and weight gain, contribute to mental health conditions such as depression, can impact memory, cognition, and day-to-day performance, and even increase the risk of cancer.
+Recent studies suggest that poor sleep can affect metabolism and weight gain and contribute to mental health conditions such as depression.
+In addition, the studies infer that poor sleep can impact memory, cognition, day to day performance, and even increase the risk of cancer.
 A study from Harvard Medical School estimates the costs of undiagnosed sleep apnea to be $65 billion to $165 billion a year, taking into account medical costs, lost productivity, and traffic accidents.
 Continuous core temperature monitoring provides a much-improved picture of sleep via circadian rhythm, when compared with other sleep tracking systems.

 Cancer Chemotherapy Treatment

 The disruption of the temperature circadian rhythm has been associated with cancer progression, while its amplification results in cancer inhibition in experimental tumor models.
 Circadian timing of anti-cancer medications improves treatment tolerability up to fivefold and doubles efficacy.